giannif/BinarySearch/README.md

 guard let startIndex = sortedArray.binarySearchFirst(10, predicate:{$0 >= $1}),
   endIndex = sortedArray.binarySearchLast(100, predicate:{$0 <= $1})
   else {
-    XCTFail("Failed to find a range of Ints greater than or equal to 10") return
+    XCTFail("Failed to find a range of Ints greater than or equal to 10 and less than or equal to 100") return
 }
 // Find the range of values that's greater than or equal to 10